 Calculations

-The house in question is a 3-bedroom terraced house made of two external walls and two walls with a separate the neighbours.
-The apartment consists of ground, first floor, and a loft.
+The house in question is a 3-bedroom terraced house made of two external walls and two walls with separate neighbors.
+The apartment consists of a ground, first floor, and a loft.

 Heat loss via walls